-- Acceptance rate (if the journal has a very high acceptance rate, it is generally not as respected) - How long it has been around - Word of mouth - Who they have previously published-if a lot of the writers they have previously published are names you know, that journal most likely has an excellent reputation. - Size of readership - Activity in community if they host a reading series, attend conferences, and/or have an active online presence, that can very much help their reputation.
+- Acceptance rate (if the journal has a very high acceptance rate, it is generally not as respected, that doesn't mean you shouldn't submit there.
+I talk about this more in the next section.) - How long it has been around - Word of mouth (if you don't have any friends who are submitting, try to find them online.
+Facebook has lots of helpful groups focused on submitting.) - Who they have previously published-if a lot of the writers they have previously published are names you know, that journal most likely has an excellent reputation. - Size of readership - Activity in community if they host a reading series, attend conferences, that can very much help their reputation. - Activity on social media (this is one of the factors Chill subs lists)